-3. COST SHARE CONTRIBUTIONS BY FFRDCs
+5. COST SHARE CONTRIBUTIONS BY FFRDCS

-Because Federally Funded Research and Development Centers (FFRDCs) are funded by the federal government, costs incurred by FFRDCs generally may not be used as cost share.
+Because Federally Funded Research and Development Centers (FFRDCs) are funded by the federal government, costs incurred by FFRDCs generally may not be used to meet the cost share requirement.
 FFRDCs may contribute cost share only if the contributions are paid directly from the FFRDCs Management Fee or another non-federal source.